Dan Barber: Approach to cuisine

-Barber was mentored by one of California cuisine's notables, Mark Peel at Campanile in Los Angeles.
+Barber was mentored by notable California cuisine chefs, Mark Peel at Campanile in Los Angeles and Alice Waters at Chez Panisse in Berkeley.
 He has written on food and agricultural policies in The New York Times, Gourmet, The Nation, Saveur, and Food & Wine.

 In 2008 he gave a TED talk on foie gras produced without force-feeding on a farm in Spain which he describes as a "Garden of Eden".

-In 2010, Barber gave a talk at the TED Conference, where he outlined his discovery of extensively farmed fish at Veta La Palma.
+In 2010, Barber gave a talk at the TED Conference, where he outlined his discovery of extensively farmed fish at Veta La Palma, Spain.
 He spoke about how ecological and sustainable farm systems affect the flavor of agricultural products.